-So, it has been a while now that I’ve been a locksmith in Paris and to be honest I’ve seen it all.
-From the fake locksmith pretending to know it all to the little piece of shit asking for 3000€ just to open a simple unlocked door.
-This is very common and unlike many countries our government does not give a shit.
-So everybody does whatever it wants and in this article I’ll try to warn you, artless foreigner.
+So, it has been a while now that I’ve been a locksmith in Paris and to be honest, I’ve seen it all.
+From the fake locksmith pretending to know it all to the little piece of s*** asking for 3000€ just to open a simple unlocked door.
+This is very common and unlike many countries our government does not care that much.
+So, everybody does whatever it wants, and in this article I’ll try to warn you, artless foreigner.

 Keep calm.
 Yes you are a foreigner, yes your door is closed, even maybe locked, you probably lost your key and you are going to spend a few hundred bucks to get you out of trouble.
 Accept it, keep calm, think smart.
 You are not in the middle of nowhere and there are artisans that are whiling to help you for a fair price.
 Your number one mission is to find this artisan.

 Rule number two to find a locksmith in Paris